Century Plaza: History

-Mall closing
+Closure

 Century Plaza closed at the end of business on May 31, 2009.
 At the time of its closing, fewer than 40 stores, including Foot Locker, Champs Sports, Finish Line and RadioShack remained open in the mall.
 General Growth Properties announced that Sears would remain open through June 14 to complete the liquidation of the store.

 In December 2017, the Howard Hughes Corporation sold the mall for $3 million to Lumpkin Development, a real estate company based in Pelham, Alabama.
 Lumpkin said that the Sears store would be converted into a self-storage facility, and that the rest of the mall was available for rent.

-In May 2020, it was reported that the site was being considered for development as a last-mile delivery center by Amazon.
+In May 2020, it was reported that the site was being considered for development as a 200,000 sqft last-mile delivery center by Amazon.
+Demolition of the mall began in November 2020.

-As of November 12, 2020, the mall has begun demolition for the Amazon last mile delivery center.